6 min read · Cost

 | Premium custom with snow + WUI assembly | $24–$33+ | $58,000–$100,000+ |

-Sierra Siding's typical fire-resistant siding scope band in the Truckee / North Tahoe area as of 2026.
+Typical fire-resistant siding planning range for the Truckee / North Tahoe area — a general California market range, not a Sierra Siding quote.
 'Cladding only' is shown for comparison transparency — it is not Chapter 7A compliance on a designated parcel.
 Full assembly includes snow-load flashing, ice-and-water shield, and Chapter 7A WUI components together.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-- Chapter 7A + snow scope both apply
+- Chapter 7A WUI scope and Tahoe snow-load scope both apply to the same wall

 FAQ